Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 Allows the Pod Owner to withdraw any ETH in the `EigenPod` via the `DelayedWithdrawalRouter`, assuming restaking has not yet been activated.
 See [`EigenPod.activateRestaking`](#eigenpodactivaterestaking) for more details.

 *Effects*:
+* Sets the pod's `nonBeaconChainETHBalanceWei` to 0 (only incremented in the fallback function)
+* Updates the pod's most recent withdrawal timestamp to the current time
 * See [DelayedWithdrawalRouter.createDelayedWithdrawal](#delayedwithdrawalroutercreatedelayedwithdrawal)

 *Requirements*: